Ceemisawlar/Lita_Capstone_Project/README.md

 7. UnitPrice (Decimal): The price of a single unit of the product.

+### Tools Used
+- Microsoft Excel for data cleaning,Analysis and Visualisation
+- SQL - Structured query Language for querying data for building of Portfolio in Github
+- Power Bi-

 ### STATISTICAL ANALYSIS ON THE DATA
 ### METHODOLOGY